Healthy Homes Assessment Lyall Bay

 Lyall Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Lyall Bay and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Lyall Bay and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that prove the compliance with each Healthy Homes Standards that apply or will be applicable to your rental home.
+• Landlords and property managers must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes